Fiserv/universal-commerce/recipes/Paypal_Venmo_guide.md

 **<ins> Description </ins>**

-This flow will do the sale transaction with paypal nonce.
+This flow will preform a sale transaction with a paypal nonce.

 **<ins> Endpoint URL </ins>**